saadixl/countries/README.md

 Which means, it doesn't matter what format data you have an what format data you need, you will get it!

-### For getting a list of country
+### For getting a list of countries

 **What can be passed as config?**
 - `currency` can be currency code, currency name
 - `continent` can be continent code, continent name

-*Note that you can pass both currency and continent together*
+*Note that you can pass both currency and continent together.
+At least one property as config is required.*

 Suppose, you need all the country codes of Europe or you need all the country names who uses USD.
 Firstly, you can pass a config object while calling `countries`.
 A config object can have currency and continent for now.
 Once you pass a config object, now you can call some methods like:
 - `getAll()`